kubernetes/website/content/en/docs/tasks/administer-cluster/static-pod.md

 *Static pods* are managed directly by kubelet daemon on a specific node, without the API server observing it.
 It does not have an associated replication controller, and kubelet daemon itself watches it and restarts it when it crashes.
 There is no health check.
 Static pods are always bound to one kubelet daemon and always run on the same node with it.

-Kubelet automatically tries to create so-called *mirror pod* on the Kubernetes API server for each static pod, so the pods are visible there, but they cannot be controlled from the API server.
+Kubelet automatically tries to create a *mirror pod* on the Kubernetes API server for each static pod.
+This means that the pods are visible on the API server but cannot be controlled from there.

 ## Static pod creation